 Community is the reason we farm with a Community Supported Agriculture method.
 While it seems like a cyclical argument...
 Community Supported Agriculture (CSA) programs aren't all the same.
 Many of our regional CSAs are either 1) programmed subscriptions offered by coops and logistics companies or 2) customized drop-offs where customers will rarely meet each other or their farmers.
 Our CSA takes a much different approach... we grow food while getting to know, meet and assist ALL of our members in enjoying the most nutritious food in the region.

 There is no 3rd party handling the relationship between our members and us, the farmers.
-This website to facilitate payments and present introductory information is about as far as any customer will be from us.
+This website to facilitate payments and present introductory information is about as far as any customer will ever be from us.
 The money paid through subscriptions directly offsets our costs of operations and mortgages.
-Our members are our Risk Management System, paying for us to grow difficult heirloom crops with their rare, fragile flavors and also to work with over 50 inexperienced yet aspiring customers and volunteers to produce this unique food.
+Our members are our Risk Management System, paying for us to grow difficult heirloom crops with their rare, fragile flavors and also to work with over 50 aspiring farmers and customers to produce this unique food.
 Every dollar spent on subscriptions ensures our continued operation year to year.

 Our form of farm operations is a Social Enterprise.
 Our decisions are made to serve the community of eaters who support our farm.
 Our Subscription members are our first priority in how we design and grow our business (as we hope is evident in ALL of our product offerings).
 It's clearly not the 'easy money' we are after... it is the deeper and longer lasting personal connections with the human beings who are being nourished by our work.

 A Community that Cooks Together...